 - Insufficient refrigerant: While airflow restrictions are the most common cause, your system might also have insufficient refrigerant.
 Depending on its age, it may have Freon®.
 Not enough refrigerant calls for pro support from a certified HVAC technician.
 H2: Step 3: Get in Touch with an HVAC Pro at Midway Services

 If insufficient airflow doesn’t seem to be the trouble, then another problem is causing your AC freeze up.
 If this is what’s going on, merely defrosting it won’t repair the issue.
 The evaporator coil will probably freeze again unless you take care of the main problem.
 Contact an HVAC professional to look for issues with your air conditioner, which can include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t get used up.
 Low refrigerant indicates a leak somewhere.
 Only a technician can locate the leak, mend it, and recharge the system to the proper level.

 - Dirty evaporator coil: If grime collects on the coil, air can’t flow over it, and it’s liable to freeze.

 - Broken blower: A defective motor or unbalanced fan can stop airflow over the evaporator coil.

-When your AC freezes up, get in touch with the NATE-certified professionals at Midway Services to fix the problem.
+When your AC freezes up, get in touch with the ACE-certified professionals at Midway Services to fix the problem.
 We have lots of experience helping homeowners diagnose their air conditioners, and we’re confident we can get things operating again fast.
 Contact us at 727-219-2471 to book air conditioning repair in Clearwater with us now.